JanuaryLabs/serverize/src/pages/guides/deployment-previews.md

 Deployment Previews enable developers to deploy and test changes in a live environment, separate from other deployments.
 This is an inherent feature in Serverize, utilizing preview channels and releases.

+> [!IMPORTANT]
-Preview channel releases remain live for 5 minutes before going to sleep to save on resources, as they are not intended to be always available.
+> Preview channel releases remain live for 5 minutes before going to sleep to save on resources, as they are not intended to be always available.
 If you require an always-on server, consider creating a dedicated project for that purpose.

 ## Use Cases